The world is huge

 If you haven’t caught on to the “be prepared” mantra yet, here it is again.
 The best way to move through security as fast as possible is to have everything you need out and ready to be placed on the conveyor belt as soon as you get there.
 If you’re wearing a belt or watch, take it off while you’re in line.
 Same thing with your jacket and even your shoes if possible, especially if they’ve got shoelaces—at the very least, have your laces untied so all you have to do is slip your shoes off.
 Caveat: Seniors over the age of 75, kids under 13, and those who have TSA PreCheck may leave their shoes and light jackets on.

 One of the most common airport security mistakes is to take out all your electronic devices to be scanned separately.
 You don’t need to do this.
 According to the TSA, only electronics larger than a cell phone must be removed from their carrying cases and X-rayed separately.
-This does include laptops and tablets, but it doesn’t include phones, electric toothbrushes, or hair dryers.
+This does include laptops and tablets, but it doesn’t include phones or electric toothbrushes.
 TSA PreCheck members don’t have to remove electronics for separate screening.

 Also, in most cases you do not need to remove your jewelry before going through security.
 If you’re wearing numerous or particularly bulky items, you might want to take them off, but smaller pieces such as wedding rings and earrings can usually stay on.
 If you set off any alarms, the screening agent will work with you to determine the problem, which might or might not require jewelry removal.

 Do you really want to expose your bare feet to whatever’s on a filthy airport floor?
-Yes, sandals are easy to slip on and off, but they’re not worth a potential case of athlete’s foot.
-If you can’t give up your flip-flops, consider bringing a pair of disposable booties to protect your feet.
+Yes, sandals are easy to slip on and off, but they’re not worth a potential case of athlete’s foot if you have to take your shoes off for screening.

 Sign in airport directing people with General Boarding tickets to the left security line